 - diagnosis and assessment

 - human growth and development

 - cultural competency, cultural sensitivity

-Our Touro Social Work Alumni Association sponsors low cost (as an example, the spring 2019 course cost $300, and Touro subsidized 50% of the cost) and extensive exam prep, including courses, tutorials, and personal consultation even after you’ve graduated.
-Courses are four weeks long and usually offered in the fall and spring.
-If you would like us to contact you about the next alumni exam prep course or to set up a personal consultation, please contact Dr. Eric Levine, Director of Social Work Alumni Engagement and Continuing Education at email@example.com or 212-463-0400, ext.
-55195.
+Our Touro Social Work Alumni Association sponsors low cost and extensive exam prep, including courses, tutorials, and personal consultation even after you’ve graduated.
+For more information, please contact Dr. Eric Levine, Director of Social Work Alumni Engagement and Continuing Education at firstname.lastname@example.org.

 - For more information on licensing and registration, visit the New York State Education Department Office of Professions website.

 - For more information on the exam itself, visit the Association of Social Work Boards.

 We regularly offer continuing education credits, at a reduced cost to our alumni, to help you maintain your license.